namdets/immutable-j/README.md

 ================

 Annotation library adding immutability enforcement for Java at the class level.

-Instances of a class marked @Immutable can be considered to be proper stable values and references to them can be passed around at will, provided that the ImmutableAnnotationProcessor actually runs during compilation of the class.
+Instances of a class marked @Immutable are ensured to be proper stable values and references to them can be passed around at will, provided that the ImmutableAnnotationProcessor actually runs during compilation of the class.

+Instances of a class marked @ImmutableTypeParameters are ensured to have only generic type parameters of immutable classes.

 The definition used for immutability related to this class comes from the Oracle Java Tutorial on the subject: